 Sugar Dough Bakehouse (Audubon District – Orlando)

-Just down the way from P is for Pie, find another sensational sweets maker: Sugar Dough Bakehouse.
+In the Audubon District, find another sensational sweets maker: Sugar Dough Bakehouse.
 This place specializes in French pastries, and it should definitely be on your foodie bucket list.
 Plan to arrive when doors open because the limited quantities of the newly-released Pumpkin Cheesecake Croissant Roll are flying off the shelves.
 It’s a buttery, flaky, house-made croissant roll filled with pumpkin cheesecake blended with pastry whipped cream, and topped with white chocolate ganache and graham cracker crumbs.
 Yup, we’re drooling over here too!

 The Glass Knife (Winter Park)